wingjay/jianshi/server/configure_server.md

 # NOTICE!!!
 DEBUG Must be turn-on in prod env
 #DEBUG = False

+# NOTICE!!!
+Don't ever lost these keys, otherwise old user won't be able to login with false key
 # safety constant.
 The real key is stored in other config, which isn't included in this open-source repo
 DEFAULT_KEY = 'xxx'
 AUTH_TOKEN_ENCRYPT_KEY = 'xxx'